Pages

 Isla, you’re a reader because you’re incredibly passionate about poetry.
 I love how you’re always keen to fill the gap whenever there’s a blank day.
 You’ve also started to widen the range of books you read lately by listening to recommendations from your friends.

-Billy, I know you're a reader because you just didn't give up.
+Billy, you're a reader because you just didn't give up.
 It took a while, but you found the type of books you love in the end.
 Keep with it!
 Your contributions to our class discussions about books are always worth listening to.

 Hannah, you’re a reader because you’ve single-handedly kept the Reading Shed going this year.
 You’re always happy to open it, tidy it up and organise the books in there because you know other people enjoy using it.
 You love reading and you want others to as well.